ronin207/vc-pqc/README.md

-# Loquat Post-Quantum Signature Scheme - Complete Implementation
+# Loquat Post-Quantum Signature Scheme - Proof of Concept

 This repository implements **all six algorithms** from the paper ["Loquat: A SNARK-Friendly Post-Quantum Signature based on the Legendre PRF with Applications in Ring and Aggregate Signatures"](https://eprint.iacr.org/2024/868.pdf) by Zhang et al.